RuochenT/RuochenT/README.md

 <h1 align="center">你好👋, I'm Zhujun Tan (竹君谭)</h1>
 <h4 align="left">I'm a recent graduate with a Master's in Data Science from Erasmus University Rotterdam.
 My academic journey started with a Bachelor's in Business, where I specialized in Accounting.
 I bring a unique blend of technical skills and a business mindset.
 I'm fluent in English, Thai, and Chinese, which allows me to connect with diverse teams and cultures seamlessly.</h4>

-- 🔭 I’m currently working on [stock prediction project](https://github.com/RuochenT/stock-prediction)
+- 🔭 I’m currently working on [Stock Prediction with Time Series, Machine Learning, and Deep Learning](https://github.com/RuochenT/stock-prediction)
+- 🔭 and also working on [Sales Analytics Dashboard with Tableau and SQL](https://github.com/RuochenT/SalesAnalytics)
 - 📫 How to reach me **zhujuntan98@gmail.com**
 - 🏠 I am based in China and Thailand.
 - ⚡ One thing about me! **I enjoy learning new things every day:D**